So, what are the best white paint colors to use on your trim and baseboards?

 Let’s get to it and choose a white paint for your trim and doors.

-white trim in Benjamin Moore’s White Dove Satin Impergo OC 17
+The best white paint colors for trim and baseboards - front foyer with white trim and baseboardswhite trim in Benjamin Moore’s White Dove Satin Impergo OC 17

 The 3 best white paint colors to use for trim, doors and baseboards: